-Member's Statement 320 - 6(2): Young Hunters Program
+Member's Statement 321 - 6(2): Young Hunters Program

-Mr. Simailak (interpretation): Thank you Mr. Speaker.
-A very good day to my fellow residents of Baker Lake.
+Mr. Simailak (interpretation): Thank you, Mr. Speaker.
+Good day to my fellow residents of Baker Lake.

 (interpretation ends) Mr. Speaker, this afternoon I would like to highlight a successful program that was just completed in Baker Lake.
-It is titled the "Young Hunters Program."
+It is titled the

+"Young Hunters Program."
 The program ran for four months and was funded by Arctic Connexion.
-Vincent L'Hérault of, I'm sorry if I butchered your last name there, Arctic Connexion, organized this program in partnership with the Baker Lake Hunters and Trappers Organization.
+Vincent L'Hérault, and I'm sorry if I butchered your last name there, of Arctic Connexion, organized this program in partnership with the Baker Lake Hunters and Trappers Organization.

-The local instructors were: Peter Tiktaalaaq; John Etegoyok; and Eloza Piryuaq.
+The local instructors were Peter Tiktaalaaq, John Etegoyok, and Eloza Piryuaq.
 She was the elder instructor.
 These three people would take the students out to the land and teach them some hunting skills.
 I understand this was a very successful program and there are nine graduates from this worthwhile program.
 The following graduates are:

-- Fernando Makayak;
+- Fernando Makayak

-- Preston Lareau;
+- Preston Lareau

-- Darcy Amaruq;
+- Darcy Amaruq

-- Cowen Toolooktook;
+- Koen Toolooktook

-- Ryan Tapatai;
+- Ryan Tapatai

-- Nolan Angotingoar;
+- Nolan Angotingoar

-- Evander Iqqaat;
+- Evander Iqqaat

-- Ricki Putumiraqtuq, Rickikuluk; that is my little cousin.
-We call him Rickikuluk; and
+- Ricky Putumiraqtuq, Rickykuluk; my little cousin.
+We call him Rickykuluk.

-- Johnson Narkyagik.
+- Johnson Narkyagik

-This Friday, on June 2, there will be a little graduation ceremony which will be held at the Thelon Room in the Igloo Hotel starting at 6:00 p.m.
-I apologize I won't there but congratulations to you all.
+This Friday on June 2 there will be a little graduation ceremony which will be held at the Thelon Room in the Igloo Hotel starting at 6 p.m.
+I apologize, I won't there, but congratulations to you all.
 My fellow colleagues, please help me congratulate them.
 Thank you, Mr. Speaker.